raphaelmmachado/calculator/README.md

 - see wich numbers clicked
 - select an operator
 - save previous number and see them
-- click on another number
+- click on numbers again
 - click on equals button to do the operation

 ### Built with